jemgunay/url-shortener/README.md

 prevent someone from traversing all URLs, in case someone posted something sensitive by accident

 Hasher interface doesn't lock you down to the pkg definitions note on 3rd party short uuid pkg - bad to implement cryptography yourself

+## TODO:

+* HTTP Tests
+* README
+* Check CI works